What we do

 If indications are good, then the well casing would be perforated by puncturing through the steel into the rock formations where hydrocarbons are present.

-In some flow test cases, the natural pressure in the rock formation allows oil or gas to flow naturally to the surface.
-Where the pressure below ground is low, a ‘nodding donkey’ pump may be used to bring the oil to surface.
+In some flow test cases, the natural pressure in the rock formation allowsoil or gas to flow naturally to the surface.
+Where the pressure below ground is lower, a p

 Test equipment would be on site, including storage tanks.
 If required, a small enclosed ground flare would manage any gas produced over the short duration of the test.
 The flare is technically assessed and approved by the Environment Agency, and the Environmental Permit limits the volumes of gas that can be flared.

-If tests prove that oil or gas is commercially recoverable, we would apply for new planning permissions and environmental permits to cover long term production.
+If tests prove that oil or gas is commercially recoverable, we would apply for new planning permissions and eto cover long term production.

-If these permissions are granted, permanent production facilities would be designed to include for storage tank containment bunds, loading facilities, pump systems and a mains electricity supply.
+If these permissions are granted, permanent production facilities would be designed and constructed to include storage tank containment bunds, loading facilities, a pump system and where possible a mains electricity supply.

 Where gas is present in sufficient quantities, we would aim to use this to generate electricity for the site, with surplus electricity exported back to the distribution network.